cxli233/SimpleTidy_GeneCoEx/README.md

 ```
 ![PCA_by_stage_tissue.svg](https://github.com/cxli233/SimpleTidy_GeneCoEx/blob/main/Results/PCA_by_stage_tissue.svg)

-Now the x-axis (PC2) clearly separates developmental stages young to old from left to right.
+Now the x-axis (PC2) clearly separates developmental stages: young to old from left to right.
 The y-axis (PC3) clearly separates seeds from everything else.

 Thus, in terms of variance contribution, dissection method > stage > tissue.
 We will use this information to guide downstream visualization.

 Now we have to make a decision.
-The fact that the major driver of variation is a technical factor may be a concern.
+**The fact that the major driver of variation is a technical factor may be a concern.**
 Perhaps LM samples are lower input and thus lower library complexity?
 I don't know.
 But to best separate biological variation from technical variation, we should do separate gene co-expression analyses for hand collected and LM samples.

 For the sake of this exercise, let's focus on hand collected samples.

 # Gene co-expression analyses
 All of the above are preparatory work.
-It helps us understand the data.
+It helped us understand the data.
 Now we are ready to do co-expression analyses.

 There are multiple steps.
 Let's go over them one by one.